itsabdiev/ecotrack/README.md

 # TechTrack
-TechTrack develops a platform for monitoring and managing technical equipment such as industrial robots, manufacturing equipment, quality control systems, etc.
+EcoTrack develops a platform for monitoring and managing environmental data from various sensors and devices.
+Currently, the company needs a system to manage data on air qualit

 ### Features